 Raskob Day School and Learning Institute is a non-profit organization that serves the Bay Area community by providing services for students and adults with learning differences.
 The Institute is comprised of three Programs: the Day School, the Clinic and the Diagnostic Program.

 Raskob Day School is a Comprehensive Academic Program that serves bright students with mild to moderate learning disabilities, grades 2-8.
-The Clinic Program offers 1:1 Educational Therapy for students and adults, and will be starting a Reading Clinic designed for 1st and 2nd graders struggling in reading.
-Finally, the Diagnostic Program offers comprehensive neuropsychological assessment and evaluation for children and adults.
+The Diagnostic Assessment program offers comprehensive neuropsychological evaluations for students age 6 through adulthood.

 Day School (grades 2-8)